threader/PC-Tuning/README.md

 Some elements of this guide are not directly performance related & are personal preference as I cover configuring the operating system from start to finish.
 I have tried my best to provide technical references, evidence, my own research & a valid justification to the information provided to prevent making changes that would otherwise make your system perform worse than stock but simultaneously also provide a solid baseline for experimenting with other settings in the future

 The guidance is currently updated & have been tested on Windows 7 through to Windows 10.
-Configuring Windows 11 with this guide currently has major issues
+Configuring Windows 11 with this guide currently has major problems.
+See a full list of [issues](https://github.com/amitxv/EVA/issues)

 ## Requirements